enigmosity/learn-aws/developer-associate/exam-questions.md

     - *AfterAllowTraffic*: hooks to run tasks after shiting traffic to the new Lambda version
     - Start, AllowTraffic & end cannot be scripted
 - recommended to separate lambda handler from core logic to make function clean and unit-testable
+- Lambda's can have dead letter queues which can then be reprocessed, even if you're not initially using SQS or SQS to invoke the function, you can use a DLQ to create an SQS or SNS queue and reprocess later.

 ## CloudFormation